ashishshah1995/twitter/README.md

 The following is twitter project where tweets are inputted by user in the output we loop over all the tweets and displays the tweets according to the timestamp.
 The file is serialize in Treets.java file

-For Example
-# Input
+# For Example - Input
-Treet treet = new Treet(
-      "ashishshah",
+ Two twitter input -

-      "Rock bottom will teach you #lessons that mountain tops never will. @Ashishshah1995.", new Date(1421849732000L)
+ 1 - "ashishshah", "Rock bottom will teach you #lessons that mountain tops never will. @Ashishshah1995.", new Date(1421849732000L)

-    );
-    Treet secondTreet = new Treet(
-      "journeytocode",
-      "The strongest factor for success is self esteem: #believing you can do it, believing you deserve it, believing you will get it.@journeytocode", new Date(1421878767000L)
+ 2-   "journeytocode", "The strongest factor for success is self esteem: #believing you can do it, believing you deserve it, believing you will get it.@journeytocode", new Date(1421878767000L)
-    );

 # Output -

 This is a new Treet:  Treet:  "Rock bottom will teach you #lessons that mountain tops never will. @Ashishshah1995." by ashishshah on Wed Jan 21 09:15:32 EST 2015